|

 to avoid paying her mounting overdue rent bill,

-she was forced to skip out once a year.
+she was forced to skip out in the night once a year.
 I had 11 homes

 in 9 years till I left for college.
 These constant